runzhe-yang/runzhe-yang.github.io/_pages/about.md

 I am currently a Ph.D. student in MathFin at *Department of Mathematics, Imperial College London*, supervised by *[Prof. Antoine Jacquier](https://jackantoinejacquie.wixsite.com/jacquier)* and *[Prof. Eyal Neuman](https://eyaln13.wixsite.com/eyal-neuman)*.
 Prior to that, I got my M.Sc. degree at *Berlin Mathematical School (HU/TU/FU) & Technische Universität Berlin*, supervised by *[Prof. Peter Friz](https://page.math.tu-berlin.de/~friz/)* and *[Prof. Christian Bayer](https://www.wias-berlin.de/people/bayerc/)*.
 Prior to that, I got my B.Sc. degree at *Wuhan University*.
 During my undergraduate period, I was very fortune to work with *[Prof. Maximilian Nitzschner](https://www.math.hkust.edu.hk/~mnitzschner/)* at *The Hong Kong University of Science and Technology*.

-I was born in Chaoshan region and grew up in Huizhou, Guangdong in Southern China.
-I have since lived in Wuhan, Hongkong, Berlin, London.
+I'm from Chaoshan region and grew up in Huizhou, Guangdong in Southern China.

 My primary research interests lie in the area involving Probability and Analysis, and their applications in Mathematical Finance.